 Julie prepares dinner for the family while Andy wrapped up his daily beekeeping of checking on the hives.
 “Balancing a regular job with Simon Apiaries can be tough.
 Time flies, and there’s always more to do.
 But we’ve figured out how to work smarter, not harder, with the bees,” Andy said.

-Andy starts his days early in the morning preparing to work with the bees, gathering equipment, and suiting up.
+Andy starts his days early in the morning, preparing to work with the bees, gathering equipment, and suiting up.
 Either by himself or with some of the kids, they go out and begin to work.
+The work is not easy, but the Simons enjoy what they do.
+The kids have grown to love it over time, and helping Dad is an option for one of their chores.

 Early Morning

 Andy gives a crash course on beekeeping for new beekeepers purchasing nucs from Simon Apiaries.
-A nuc is a small hive that holds a small colony of bees.
-It contains food and a queen for the colony and new beekeepers typically buy nucs to help them start their hive.
+A nuc is a small hive that holds a small colony of bees, which contains food and a queen for the colony.
+New beekeepers buy nucs to help them start their hive.
 “It’s so rewarding when someone tells me our product helped them with allergies or sleep,” Andy said.

-Andy inspects their hives and checks for the queen in each one.
+Beekeepers inspect their hives and check for the queen in each nuc.
 “I’m always thinking of ways to make things better and more efficient,” Andy said.

 Finding the Queen